Dimchevo: Geography

+Demographics

+According to 2011 Bulgarian census, the village had Bulgarian majority.

+According to the 2022 census the village has 228 people.

 History

 Poda is situated south of downtown Burgas, where Lake Mandrensko flows into the Gulf of Burgas.
-A tower once stood there, according to Medieval sources from the XIV century.
-Its purpose was to serve as a lighthouse and to guard the entryway to the Medieval city of Skafida, which would eventually become Dimchevo.
+A tower once stood there, according to medieval sources from the XIV century.
+Its purpose was to serve as a lighthouse and to guard the entryway to the medieval city of Skafida, which would eventually become Dimchevo.

 The Medieval fort of Skafida housed a harbor, at which during the Middle Ages seafaring ships dock, as the navigable Lake Mandrensko was, even then, connected to the Black Sea via a natural waterway.
-The fortress was situated on the south shore of Lake Mandrensko, in proximity of the Medieval hamlet Skef, which served as a successor to the township of the keep, and was situated about 4 km from where Lake Mandrensko flowed into the sea through a 20 meter wide canal, on a low peninsula, which would later be known as Kaleborun.
+The fortress was situated on the south shore of Lake Mandrensko, in proximity of the medieval hamlet Skef, which served as a successor to the township of the keep, and was situated about 4 km from where Lake Mandrensko flowed into the sea through a 20 meter wide canal, on a low peninsula, which would later be known as Kaleborun.
 According to the description of Hermann and Karel Škorpil, the ruins of a fortress, made of brick stone and white mortar, could be found in the area.
 The fortress wall was around 2.40 m wide and encircled a rectangular patch with sides 80 and 60 m.
 The Škorpil brothers noticed indications of possible rectangular towers at the edges of the fort, as well as a moat at the narrow of the peninsula in front of the wall.
 Following the construction of a dam near the outflow of the lake its level rose and fully submerged the peninsula.

 The remains of a mighty square tower with wall length of 6 m, once again of brick stone and white mortar, can still be found on the shores of the outflow of the lake.
 The tower possibly served as a lighthouse meant to guide the ships at night.
 At the same place the Škorpil brothers noticed the foundations of a relatively large brick stone bridge with length and width respectively 6.10 and 3.80 m.
 The bridge most likely was vaulted, so ships could pass beneath it.
 These were destroyed during the construction of the contemporary road in the beginning of the 20th century, the route of which passes merely a few dozen meters from the tower.